WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/03-constitution.md

 9. There are no limits on the number of times a person may hold any position.

+10. The Exec shall maintain a register of all potential conflicts of interest, including both financial and other relevant interests that might affect decision-making.

+    1. This register shall be updated at least once per term and made accessible to members of the Society.
+    2. The Exec will be responsible for compiling, updating, and ensuring the accuracy of this register.

-10. All people who hold or share an Exec position are:
+11. All people who hold or share an Exec position are:

     1. Expected to facilitate the management and execution of equipment hires under the oversight of the Hires Manager.
     2. Expected to keep society storage spaces tidy and in a usable state under the oversight of the Equipment Manager.